tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### QualityControl

 - Name: [bdqffdq:QualityControl](../../list/bdqffdq/index.md#QualityControl)
-- Definition: The operation on a bdqffdq:DataQualityReport for a specified bdqffdq:UseCase that yields the filtered subset Responses in that report required to diagnose, prioritize, and remediate detected data quality defects for that Use Case.
+- Definition: The process of identifying data that are not fit for particular uses, with the goal of improving the data quality.
+This includes in BDQ the operation on a bdqffdq:DataQualityReport for a specified bdqffdq:UseCase that yields the filtered subset Responses in that report required to diagnose, prioritize, and remediate detected data quality defects for that Use Case.
 - SubClass Of: [FundamentalConcept](../../list/bdqffdq/index.md#FundamentalConcept)

 ********************